 The Compensation Committee does not apply peer group compensation data in a formulaic manner and the other factors as described herein may have an equal or greater impact on compensation decisions.
 For example, the positioning of an executive officer's individual compensation may be above or below the peer group median based on factors such as experience and proficiency, as well as our recruitment, retention and succession planning requirements.
 The Compensation Committee also considers compensation history, as well as prior performance and related reward payouts, in establishing new compensation levels.
 In addition, the Compensation Committee may vary the positioning of each component of compensation based on broader considerations, such as the desired pay mix for certain roles, the impact of compensation decisions on accounting expense or shareholder dilution, or the need to tailor the compensation package to compete with a broader set of competitors for talent.
-In sum, the Compensation Committee uses compensation data from our compensation parameters for target compensation levels and maintains discretion to set levels of executive compensation parameters for target compensation levels and maintains discretion to set levels of executive compensation above or below peer levels.
+In sum, the Compensation Committee uses compensation data from our compensation peer group as general guidance and as one of several factors that informs its judgment of appropriate compensation parameters for target compensation levels and maintains discretion to set levels of executive compensation above or below peer levels.
 Further, various members of the Compensation Committee may weigh factors differently than other members in arriving at the member's conclusions as to the appropriate level of compensation to award.